P1eter/pAPPer/STYLE.md

 - Braces: no line break before the opening brace
 - line break after the opening brace
-- line break before the closing brace.
+- line break before the closing brace
 - line break after the closing brace, only if that brace terminates a statement or terminates the body of a method, constructor, or named class.
 For example, there is no line break after the brace if it is followed by else or a comma
 - Indentation: Four spaces per indentation layer
 - One statement per line